-Self-enrichment classes typically cover subjects such as cooking, painting, photography and money management.
-Other classes cover academic subjects such as literature or foreign languages.
 Self-enrichment classes are informal for the most part and usually involve a great amount of hands-on instruction.
 Many classes are brief, lasting anywhere from 1-2 days to a few weeks.
 Self-enrichment classes rarely lead to a degree; their sole purpose is to provide individuals with skills that are useful at home or in the workplace.
 Possible topics include:

 Other classes cover academic subjects, either at basic or more advanced levels.
 Adult classes that teach basic skills are open to individuals - at least 16 years old - who need a little extra help conquering the basics.
 Learning environments include individual instruction, small groups and large groups.
 Students may study:

 These classes can help students develop skills in:

 - General communication

 At higher levels, students may take more advanced classes in particular areas of interest or in subjects related to their careers.
 Options include:

 General Educational Development (GED) programs give individuals who did not finish high school the chance to get a high school education by preparing for the GED credentialing tests.
 Students must pass a series of four tests in reasoning through language arts, social studies, mathematics and science in order to earn the GED.
 Students may find preparation programs through a variety of organizations, including: